Zeegar/FeatureFile2Fibery/README.md

 5. The script will display a summary of any formatting errors or syntax issues found in the feature file.

+### New Behavior of `inspectFeature.py`

+The `inspectFeature.py` script has been updated to find lines close to the target Gherkin syntax and ask the user for confirmation.
+It updates the original file with the new changes and parses the file again.
+If there are no more errors, the script returns a message indicating the feature file is clean.

 ## Running Tests

 To run the unit tests for the functions in `Gherkin2Fibery.py`, you can use the following command: